nocduro/hugo-resizer/README.md

 the script took around 20 seconds on my i5 4670k with 4 processes.
 Scales roughly linearly for more CPU cores.

 ## Usage
-Run from the same directory that the `hugo` command would normally be run for the site.
+Script is written in Python3, run from the same directory that the `hugo` command would normally be run for the site:

+`python hugo_resizer.py`

+or

+`python3 hugo_resizer.py`

 Currently don't have command line options set up, so configuration is done in the script.